-We’ve already started working on a couple of habits that will improve your poop life.
+We’ve already started working on a couple of habits that will improve your elimination.
 Habits such as walking, drinking water, prebiotics and probiotics, enough fiber from veggies, getting more magnesium and even relaxing will all help you have more successful and regular bowel habits.

 I understand talking about your bathroom habits can be, well, a little bit uncomfortable.
 I don’t want to make you feel awkward or embarrassed but this is a habit you need to get right!